ni/niveristand-communications-bus-template/Docs/User Guide.md

 - **_Read from Hardware_** - Access any data on the bus incoming to the custom device.
 Perform any decoding or scaling of the data.
 The outputs of this method contain the channel data to be sent to VeriStand.
 This method is called from `Read from Inline Execution Units.vi` in the `RT Driver.vi` **Read Data from HW** case before the data values are written to VeriStand.
 - **_Write to Hardware_** - Place any data from the custom device on the bus or write data to necessary registers on the hardware.
 Perform any scaling or encoding of the data before writing to the hardware.
 This method is called from `Write to Inline Execution Units.vi` in the `RT Driver.vi` **Write Data to HW** case.
 - **_Finalize_** - Send any stop triggers or stop any timers needed by the **Execution Unit**.
 This method is called from `Finalize Inline Execution Units.vi.` in the `RT Driver.vi` **Close** case.
 - **_Get Identifier_** - Return a unique identifier for the **Execution Unit**.
-This identifier may be useful for debugging or tracing execution when mulitple **Execution Units** are present in the system.
+This identifier may be useful for debugging or tracing execution when multiple **Execution Units** are present in the system.
 This method is not called by default in the engine.

 Some **Execution Units** may have empty implementations of some methods if they are not needed for that unit to perform its work.